bisqwit/password_codecs/README.md

 Research by: Bisqwit, 2016

 * bubbob-password.php (PHP): A tool that prints the list of all passwords that can be decoded by the game, producing 1719 lines of output.
+* bubbob-output.txt.gz: The output printed by this program.

 ## Episode 5: NES Mega Man 4 (Rockman 4)